TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/migrate-to-helm3.md

 Omit the `helm2Legacy` field if the chart was not migrated from Helm 2.

-For YugabyteDB, create an overrides file, including the following:
+For ZNbaseDB, create an overrides file, including the following:

 ```
 serviceEndpoints: